Home Compare ISS.CO vs WKL.AS

 ISS A/S vs Wolters Kluwer N.V.: Which Stock Looks Stronger in 2026?

-Wolters Kluwer holds the cleaner structural position, with the lead spread across profitability and growth.
+The structural profiles are close, with Wolters Kluwer carrying a narrow edge on stability.
 ISS A/S still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, ISS A/S carries the stronger setup — intact trend against Wolters Kluwer's broken trend.
 That leaves a split case: the structural lead stays with Wolters Kluwer, but the market is not currently confirming it.

 INDUSTRY COMPARISON